Skip to main content

 Terminal Tackle

 Your options for terminal tackle are limited mostly by circumstances and conditions.
 Casting plugs is a popular method where you’ll want floating poppers or shallow diving plugs.
 You’re fishing mostly shallow water and you don’t want something that’s constantly hanging up on the bottom.
-More popular baits include chunk bait, seaworms, clams or eels.
+More popular baits include chunk bait, sea worms, clams or eels.
 Clams, worms and chunks are usually fished on a surf or hi-lo rig with two hooks above and a sinker below.
 Live bait like eels or finfish (if available) work best on a slider rig with an inline sinker above the bait.

 Miscellaneous Gear

 Circumstances dictate what else you might need.
 A pair of shorts and sneakers or boat shoes might suffice in warm conditions but chest waders allow you to wade out farther and provide protection against the cold.
 You’ll want the aforementioned sand spikes if you’re bait fishing.
 If it’s a casual excursion, a small tackle box with a few plugs or flies will suffice.
-If it’s more of an expedition, you may want a cart to tote your tackle or where practical and allowed, you can simply drive out on the beach.
+If it’s more of an expedition, you may want a cart to tote your tackle — or where practical and allowed, you can simply drive out on the beach.
 Just make sure you have a vehicle capable of doing so.

 Location

-Most any beachfront will work but some are better than others.
+Most any beachfronts will work but some are better than others.
 Current and turmoil confuse baitfish, and predators like stripers and bluefish often cruise the shoreline in search of an easy meal.
 Out on the open beach, fishing is often better when the surf’s up.
-Low tide is a good time to survey an area to look for holes, pools, pockets and bars, then return at high tide and fish these areas when they’re underwater.
+Low tide is a good time to survey an area to look for holes, pools, pockets and bars and then return at high tide and fish these areas when they’re underwater.
 River mouths can be a great option as the rivers flush bait into deeper water where predators lie in wait.
 Some river and estuary mouths also have jetties that provide structure where bait will concentrate.

 Summary